dapacheconunez/arch1lab/README.md

 # arch1lab
 Lab Repository
-This is the first my first test with strings and pointers on C.
+This is my first test with strings and pointers on C.